Field Mapping & Normalization for Grant Data Pipelines

 """

-missing_keys = [src for src in mapping_config.keys() if src not in raw_frame.columns]
+missing_keys = [src for src in mapping_config if src not in raw_frame.columns]

 if missing_keys:

-# Monetary normalization using Python's decimal module for exact precision
+# Monetary normalization uses Python's decimal module for exact precision.

 pl.col("award_amount_usd").map_elements(